MPI-Dortmund/cryolo/source/installation.rst

     **napari_boxmanager will probably not work via x-forwarding**

-    You might be used to use the cryolo_boxmanager via x-forwarding (by connecting via ``ssh -X`` or ``ssh -Y`` to your server).
+    You may be used to using the cryolo_boxmanager via x-forwarding (by connecting via ``ssh -X`` / ``ssh -Y`` to your server).
 However, x-forwarding does not support open-gl and therefore it does not work with the napari_boxmanager.
 In those cases, you need a local installation of the naparai boxmanager.
-To do that, simply follow step 2 of the installation.
+To do that, just repeat this step in your local PC.

 3. Link napari